juliantao/asce-quarto/README.md

   But since we defined the default prefix for cross-referencing sections as `Section`, now it is rendered into an awkward format `Appendix Section I`.

+**Note:**

+The majority of the `qmd` file was directly converted from `ascexmpl-new.tex` from the overleaf template.
+Tweaks are made to the table format (I prefer to use the pipe style), cross-referencing following quarto syntax; a figure using embeded python code is also used to replace the original example figure.

 Todo: